elacerda/s-cubes/docs/makecube.rst

     scubes --help

-For a complete example with plots see :ref:`jupyter`.
+For a complete example with plots see :ref:`jupyter_scubes`.

 .. toctree::
     :maxdepth: 2